sola-studio/.github/profile/README.md

 Useful when frontend work needs to keep moving, but opening a full-time role is not the right next step.

-### Accessibility Review
+### Accessibility Review & Remediation Support

-A structured review of selected pages and flows against WCAG 2.2 AA, with prioritised findings, remediation candidates, and practical next steps.
+Scoped accessibility review of selected pages, flows, and interface patterns, with prioritised findings and practical next steps.

-Relevant for products preparing for accessibility improvement, remediation planning, or EAA-related review.

-### Accessibility Remediation Support

-Frontend implementation support for selected accessibility issues, screens, flows, or components, based on an Accessibility Review, existing audit report, internal issue list, automated check results, or known accessibility issues.
+Remediation support is available for agreed accessibility issues, based on a review, audit report, internal issue list, automated check results, or existing findings.

-Useful when accessibility issues have already been identified and the team needs practical implementation support within an agreed scope.

 ### Japan Bridge